rakeshnexturn/NexTurn_DevOps/README.md

     6.Why Git branches?
     7.How to copy the git branch to another branch?
     8.How to clone a git repo and do some change and how to push that changed code to git hub?
+    9.What are 3 main components in GitHub ?

 ## _Cloud Computing_
     1.What do you mean by Cloud Computing ?